 Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device.
+You will be taken to an overview page of Axis : Turn on to allow installation of unsigned apps.Allow root-privileged apps allow apps with root privileges full access to the device.
 View the security updates in AXIS OS and ACAP apps.
 The device's performance might be affected if you run several apps at the same time.
 Use the switch next to the app name to start or stop the app.
 Open: Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings.
-The context menu can contain one or more of the following options:
+Some applications don't have any settings. • The context menu can contain one or more of the following options: